 Chris was born in Oakland, CA March 2, 1946, to Grandon G. and Beverly C. Russell.
 A strong student, Chris earned her degree at Berkeley in Biological Sciences - Taxonomy and Morphology.
 Throughout their married life Chris was an accountant and then became a mother to two children, Andrew and Kathryn.
-In Figure 78, Bryce and Chris sit together on the front steps of the Burwell House with their children and grandchildren.
 Chris is a knowledgeable and talented gardener.
 She also had the skills to oversee the five-year historic restoration of the Burwell House, undoing the damaging work inflicted on the house over decades and carefully rebuilding it to exacting restoration standards.

 Chris carried the bulk of the household family responsibilities to allow Bryce to pursue his business and community responsibilities.
 Together they were active in nonprofit health, educational, artistic and other organizations wherever the family lived.
 Bryce served on numerous boards including Pipp Community Hospital and the Kalamazoo Institute of Arts in Michigan, the California College of Arts and Crafts in Oakland, Pacific University in Forest Grove, Oregon, the SW Washington Air Pollution Control Authority, Clark County Public Health Board and Pilchuck Glass School where he has served 25 years on the board as a trustee, board president and interim executive director as of 2024.
-Bryce also served as president of the
+Bryce also served as president of the Rainier Club.
+Bryce's six years on the Vancouver Washington City Council and his two terms as Mayor were made possible by the unwavering support of his family.
+Their full backing was crucial to his success in these endeavors and others.